niresh1234/CLEO5TestBuild/README.md

 ## Compatibility Mode

 CLEO is continually being improved and extended over time.
-In very rare circumstances, some scripts written for CLEO 3 may not work while using CLEO 4.
-However, since CLEO 4.3 you are able to enable a 'legacy mode' to increase compatibility with CLEO 3 scripts by naming them with the extension '.cs3'.
-CLEO 4.3 will load '.cs' and '.cs4' scripts normally and load '.cs3' scripts in CLEO 3 compatibility mode, in which certain small behaviours of the CLEO library will change to achieve better compatibility with that script.
-However, most CLEO 3 scripts will work without the need for compatibility mode being set as CLEO 4.3 also detects certain necessary CLEO 3 behaviours.
-Specifically, scripts which use the uninitialized storage data after a SCM function call to work.
+In very rare circumstances, new major releases may break some older scripts.
+To fix this, CLEO provides a 'compatibility mode' to closely emulate behavior of previous versions and improve stability of old scripts.
+- To run a script with maximum compatibility with 'CLEO 4', change the script extension from `.cs` to `.cs4`.
+- To run a script with maximum compatibility with 'CLEO 3', change the script extension from `.cs` to `.cs3`.

 ## Credits